Skip to content

 TV

-All things video, A lot of learning, announcements, talks and training is available on WordPress.tv.
-The WordPress TV Team keep this maintained.
-If you know anything about video, join this team, but If you don’t, well, they need captioners and translators too.
+All things video: a lot of learning, announcements, talks, and training are available on WordPress.tv.
+The WordPress TV Team maintains this.
+If you know anything about video, join this team; if you don’t, well, they need captioners and translators, too.

 Flow

-As the name suggests, this team are responsible for the whole WordPress experience across all platforms, ensuring the user experience is synchronous, seamless and well flows.
-Because their description is a little arty, I would join the Slack channel and see what’s involved!
+As the name suggests, this team is responsible for the entire WordPress experience across all platforms, ensuring a synchronous, seamless user experience that flows well.

 CLI

-WordPress-CLI is the Command Line Interface for anyone who doesn’t know.
-Making installation, automation, staging and deployment much breezier.
+WordPress-CLI is the Command Line Interface for anyone who doesn’t know, making installation, automation, staging and deployment much better.
 If you are intrigued, check out their contributing guide for more information.

 Marketing